panrg/path-properties/draft-irtf-panrg-path-properties.md

 ## Terminology usage for specific technologies

 The terminology described in this document is intended to be general and applicable to existing and future path-aware technologies.
-This document attempts to unify terminology which is used inconsistently between different path aware technologies.
+This document attempts to unify terminology which is used inconsistently between different path-aware technologies.
 Using the terminology defined in this document, a path-aware technology can define its path elements on a specific level of abstraction.
 For example, a technology might define paths as sequence of IP routers as in source routing ({{?RFC1940}}), on different layers ({{?RFC1122}}), or as a collection of entities such as an AS or an ERO.